periodo/periodo-places/README.md

 ### Historical places gazetteer

-This gazetteer was created by finding PeriodO periods with named historical places in their spatial coverage descriptions, and then looking for close equivalents in Wikidata.
+This gazetteer was created by finding PeriodO periods with named historical places in their spatial coverage descriptions, and then looking for close equivalents in Wikidata that are instances of [Q3024240 historical country](https://www.wikidata.org/wiki/Q3024240), [Q28171280 ancient civilization](https://www.wikidata.org/wiki/Q28171280), or [Q839954 archaeological site](https://www.wikidata.org/wiki/Q839954).
+It currently does not have any geometries.

+### English counties gazetteer

+This gazetteer was created by querying Wikidata for instances of [Q180673 ceremonial country of England](https://www.wikidata.org/wiki/Q180673).
 It currently does not have any geometries.